dunchen/dunchen/_posts/2021-6-21-ResIST Layer-Wise Decomposition of ResNets for Distributed Training.md

 The **ResIST** training procedure is outlined in Algorithm 1.

-After constructing the sub-ResNets (i.e., **subResNets** in Algorithm 1), they are trained independently in a distributed manner (i.e., each on separate GPUs with different batches of data) for $\ell$ iterations.
+After constructing the sub-ResNets (i.e., **subResNets** in Algorithm 1), they are trained independently in a distributed manner (i.e., each on separate GPUs with different batches of data) for l iterations.

 Following independent training, the updates from each sub-ResNet are aggregated into the global model.
 Aggregation (i.e., **aggregate** in Algorithm 1) sets each global network parameter to its average value across the sub-ResNets to which it was partitioned.
 If a parameter is only partitioned to a single sub-ResNet, aggregation simplifies to copying the parameter into the global model.